 What the hell happened?
 Is Santa Claus a turncoat, a closet Democrat?
 Americans were good this year.
 We paid our taxes.
 Those of us with jobs worked hard and we did our best, but there are no presents under our tree.
-Once again, Congress has screwed us at Christmas.
-In a flashback to last year, anger, threats, and pronouncements of doom rule our holiday season (see: Congress Pounds a Holly Stake Through Middle Class Hearts).

 Remember the Republican Pledge to America, the conservative retort to the president’s failed American Promise (see: The Lie Behind the President’s American Promise)?
 The GOP contract talked about “unparalleled recklessness with taxpayer dollars,”¹ proclaiming: